learn-co-curriculum/react-hooks-what-is-react/README.md

 highly interactive apps;
 - a **declarative writing** structure, allowing you to simply express how your app should look and let React handle updates and underlying data changes;
+- a large **open source ecosystem**, with thousands of packages developed by the community

+React also has a recommended tool, `create-react-app`, that makes it easy to create a new React project from scratch.
+The `create-react-app` tool sets up a preconfigured, default, project, ready to launch with `npm start`.
+This package includes functionality built to be mobile friendly and progressive.
+That means apps will work on all modern browsers and mobile devices. `create-react-app` also gives us a couple of additional tools to make React development better:

 - **Babel**: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript;
 - **Webpack**: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferable bundle
 - Built in ESLint functionality to help improve our code;

-React also has a recommended tool, `create-react-app`, that makes it easy to create a new React project from scratch.
-The `create-react-app` tool sets up a preconfigured, default, project, ready to launch with `npm start`.
-This package includes functionality built to be mobile friendly and progressive.
-That means apps will work on all modern browsers and mobile devices.

 React is actively maintained by Facebook, and new features are added regularly!
 Their [docs](https://reactjs.org/) are well-written and translated into many languages.
 Once you have a good grasp on React, you will have the ability to create cutting-edge web applications and sites.
 Knowing React also opens doors to similar frameworks, such as React Native for building mobile apps.